JLord86/Extract_variants/README.md

 # Extract_variants
-Script to extract variants from VCFs when they meet customisable criteria (VEP consequence, gene list)
+Scripts to extract variants from VCFs when they meet customisable criteria (VEP consequence, gene list)